Socialist Republic of Romania: Controversy over the events of December 1989

 For several months after the events of December 1989, it was widely argued that Ion Iliescu and the National Salvation Front (FSN) had merely taken advantage of the chaos to stage a coup.
 While, ultimately, a great deal did change in Romania, it is still a subject of contention among Romanians and other observers as to whether this was their intent from the outset, or merely pragmatic playing of the cards they were dealt.
 By December 1989 Ceaușescu's harsh and counterproductive economic and political policies had cost him the support of many government officials and even the most loyal Communist Party cadres, most of whom joined forces with the popular revolution or simply refused to support him.
 This loss of support from government officials ultimately set the stage for Ceaușescu's demise.
 The Romanian army also was a factor in the regime's fall as it suffered from severe budget cuts while vast sums were spent on the Securitate, leaving them severely discontented and unwilling to save Ceaușescu.

 Politics

-RSR's political framework was a socialist republic run by a single party, the Romanian Communist Party.
+The Socialist Republic of Romania's political framework was a socialist republic run by a single party, the Romanian Communist Party.
 All of its legislative meetings took place in Bucharest.
+It was also a centralised unitary state during the time.